 WEBINAR: The Reimagining Systems Series: Could Democratic Socialism Reform Our Politics?

-The Council's "Reimagining Systems Series" will feature events focusing on different areas of policy and reform--policing, education, the political economy, and healthcare.
-Join us for this event in the series: a discussion about the political economy and democratic socialism.
+The Council's "Reimagining Systems Series" featured events focusing on different areas of policy and reform--policing, education, the political economy, and healthcare.
+For this installment of the series, we discussed the political economy and democratic socialism.

 About the Event

 The term “Democratic Socialism” has gained popularity or notoriety (depending on who you talk to) with the more mainstream recognition and rise of politicians like Senator Bernie Sanders and Congresswoman Alexandria Ocasio-Cortez.
 Even at the local level, self-proclaimed Democratic Socialists are winning elections across the country.

 But what, exactly, is democratic socialism, and what would it look like in practice?
 Would it even be a viable political and economic alternative to capitalism?

 About the Panelists

 - Michael Kazin, PhD, Professor, Department of History, Georgetown University; co-editor of Dissent magazine; and co-editor of We Own the Future: Democratic Socialism—American Style